Henderson Motorcycle: Arthur Constantine

 In June 1928, Schwinn approached Arthur Constantine from Harley-Davidson, to become Chief Engineer.
 Constantine looked at the existing model, and embarked on a redesign.

 1929 Henderson Streamline Model

 The Streamline model, commonly called the "KJ", appeared in 1929, and featured improved cooling and a return to the IOE (inlet over exhaust) valve configuration, gave 40 bhp @ 4000 rpm.
 It had a five main bearing crankshaft, and down draft carburetion.
 Advertisements boasted of "57 New Features".

 The Streamline was fast - capable of a genuine 100 mph (160 km/h), and advanced for its time, with such features as leading-link forks and an illuminated speedometer built into the fuel tank.

 The Streamline model was produced from 1929 until 1931, and sold for $435.

+Image is a CAD Graphic, not the actual "KJ."

 On Black Tuesday, October 29, 1929, the Wall Street stock market crashed, but Henderson sales remained strong, and business continued.
 At this point Excelsior Motor Mfg. & Supply Co. was one of America's "Big Three" of motorcycle production, alongside Harley-Davidson and Indian.